-- Learn the five core roles of school counselors and describe ways in which these roles interact in school and community settings (Coordinator, consultant, manager, teacher and counselor - identified by the Connecticut School Counselors Association). - Demonstrate knowledge of the major theories of counseling, including those which address the needs and developmental processes of persons of color, ethnic minorities, disabled persons and women. - Demonstrate knowledge of systemic interventions widely used in schools such as multiple tiered systems of support (MTSS). - Develop an awareness of the role of advocacy in school counseling. - Demonstrate knowledge of a myriad of evidence based interventions, practices and programs that improve student academic, social emotional, and career development/outcomes. - Demonstrate proficiency in developmental counseling, program development and program evaluation. - Demonstrate proficiency in group processes as used in counseling, peer and parent education and consultation. - Articulate a personal theory of counseling and guidance on which they base their work in the schools. - Work in a variety of schools in urban, suburban and rural settings in volunteer, practicum and internship experiences and receive supervision in all settings. - Become knowledgeable consumers of research in school counseling and related areas and learn to apply current research to practice. - Develop and articulate a strong sense of professional identity as ethical, multiculturally competent school counselors.
+- Learn the five core roles of school counselors and describe ways in which these roles interact in school and community settings (Coordinator, consultant, manager, teacher, and counselor identified by the Connecticut School Counselors Association). - Demonstrate knowledge of the major theories of counseling, including those which address the needs and developmental processes of persons of color, ethnic minorities, disabled persons, and women. - Demonstrate knowledge of systemic interventions widely used in schools such as multiple tiered systems of support (MTSS). - Develop an awareness of the role of advocacy in school counseling. - Demonstrate knowledge of a myriad of evidence based interventions, practices and programs that improve student academic, social emotional, and career development/outcomes. - Demonstrate proficiency in the developmental needs of school age children,, program development, and program evaluation.

+- Demonstrate proficiency in group processes as used in counseling, peer and parent education and consultation. - Articulate a personal theory of counseling and guidance on which they base their work in the schools. - Work in a variety of schools in urban, suburban and rural settings in volunteer, practicum and internship experiences and receive supervision in all settings. - Become knowledgeable consumers of research in school counseling and related areas and learn to apply current research to practice. - Develop and articulate a strong sense of professional identity as ethical, multiculturally competent school counselors.

-Student Competencies - Students are required to demonstrate competence in the following seven core areas of knowledge identified in Best Practices for School Counseling in Connecticut:
+Student Competencies - Students are required to demonstrate competence in the following seven core areas of knowledge identified in ASCA Professional School Counselor Standards and Competencies